 Owner Seth Olney is a lifelong promoter of Keuka Lake, the Finger Lakes and its wine trails.
 The wine trails are continually developing, the region is growing, and The Olney Place is always keeping pace.

-In the early 1900’S, the location began as a canning house during the first three decades of the 1900’s.
-In the 1930’s it was purchased by a local man named, Sam Kenyon, who turned it into a general store named “Kenyon’s”.
-Sam operated it until the 1950’s when his nephew Leo purchased it and operated Kenyon’s until 1979.
+In the early 1900s, the location began as a canning house during the first three decades of the 1900s.
+In the 1930s it was purchased by Sam Kenyon, a local man who owned it until the 1950s when his nephew Leo purchased it and operated Kenyon’s until 1979.
 Charlie Brown then purchased it and changed the name to “Charlie’s Mart” operating the thriving little store until 1988.

 From there local business owner, Barry Cox (owner of the Switzerland Inn at the time) operated the establishment and changed the name to “Froggy’s Country Store.”

 It has had several owners since then until Seth Olney purchased the property in 2006, tore down the then dilapidated structure, and built the existing store, naming it “The Olney Place” (As he was often reminded during the purchasing process that it was the “only” place between Penn Yan and Hammondsport!)